mkarbows/HomeFree/SDF/Software_Development_Plan.md

 ###4.1 Plan Introduction

-This Software Development Plan provides the details of the planned development for the HomeFree routing algorithm which provides an application for users to route directions in the safest possible fashion.
+This Software Development Plan provides the details of the planned development for the HomeFree routing algorithm and application which provides routing directions in the safest fashion.
+The algorithm focuses on building routs with mainly right hand turns and avoiding left hand turns, and therefore safer driving paths are developed.

 ####4.1.1 Project Deliverables
+ - Right Priority Routing Algorithm
+ -

 ###4.2 Project Resources
 ####4.2.1 Hardware Resources